 The contributions that are made by employers are based on fixed contribution rates that are set by statute (and not based on the actuarially determined rate).
-The statutory contribution rate of 1.14 percent is lower than the actuarial contribution rate of 1.38 percent.
+The statutory contribution rate of 1.14 percent is lower than the actuarial contribution rate of 1.34 percent.

-The statutory contribution is not expected to fully fund the current unfunded liability (assuming the actuarial assumptions are realized, including a 5.75 percent return on the actuarial value of assets) within the expected future service of the current active members (approximately 60 years).
+The statutory contribution is expected to fully fund the current unfunded liability (assuming the actuarial assumptions are realized, including a 5.75 percent return on the actuarial value of assets) within approximately 27 years.

-The actuarial valuation was based upon information furnished by the NDPERS Staff, concerning benefits provided by the North Dakota Retiree Health Insurance Credit Fund, financial transactions, plan provisions and census data for active members, terminated members, retirees and beneficiaries as of July 1, 2023.
+The actuarial valuation was based upon information furnished by the NDPERS Staff, concerning benefits provided by the North Dakota Retiree Health Insurance Credit Fund, financial transactions, plan provisions and census data for active members, terminated members, retirees and beneficiaries as of July 1, 2024.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the NDPERS Staff.